comrumino/cpp-coursework/notes.md

 * string literal is array of chars followed by a null character
 * escape single quotes, double quotes, question mark, backslash
 * specify the type of a literal e.g. `L'a'`
+* double quote is a literal type char array and single quote is a literal type char

 ## References
 * bind the reference to initializer and cannot not be re-bindined, so it must be initialized